Greenruhm/connect/docs/components/sign-up.md

 ### FormComponent

-`FormComponent` overrides the default, Greenruhm provided form.
+`FormComponent` overrides the default Greenruhm provided form.
 By providing this prop, the client must take care of the interaction of the user with the form as well as rendering the errors (either by using the component passed as a prop - which might be the Greenruhm provided error modal or a custom component - or by implementing a way to render errors, ignoring the `ErrorComponent` prop).

 #### Props